Lead vocal, 'There Goes My Darling'

 Beth guested on the Nordic Giants’ 2015 single Rapture, and is lead vocalist with Brighton five-piece Written In Waters (described by Brighton Noise as “a music lover’s dream, a genre-definer’s curse”), and festival favourites inSaturn, whose 2016 debut single Lady Lion drew comparisons with the likes of Sigur Rós and Kate Bush.

 Lead vocal, ‘Eyes Wide’

 Cassidy’s stage credits include Wicked and Avenue Q, and she sings with the popular swing band The Jive Aces, but it was her performance as Carole King in the West End musical Beautiful which brought her to a wider audience.
 In 2017 Cassidy joined forces with Beverley Knight and Amber Riley to create the hugely popular Leading Ladies trio, and in 2018 she starred in the West End revival of the classic musical Chess.

 Lead vocal, ‘Faraway Day’ and ‘Hurting, Sinking’

-The daughter of pop royalty (her mother is the legendary singer Mary Hopkin, and her father the no less legendary producer Tony Visconti), Jessica is an acclaimed singer-songwriter in her own right, with two solo albums, I Am Not and Around The Block, released by Space Records.
+The daughter of pop royalty (her mother is the legendary singer Mary Hopkin, and her father the no less legendary producer Tony Visconti), Jessica is an acclaimed singer-songwriter in her own right, with three solo albums, I Am Not, Around The Block and Re:Boot, released by Space Records.
 Jessica tours both as a solo artist and as a member of the David Bowie supergroup Holy Holy.

 SARAH JANE MORRIS